 Can I Claim Against my GP?

-GPs are amongst the most highly trained of professionals, and due to this we trust them with our very lives.
+GPs are amongst the most highly trained professionals, and due to this, we trust them with our very lives.
 If your GP has been negligent in their treatment of you and this has caused you an injury that should have been avoided, then you are within your rights to claim compensation for this injury.
 In no circumstances would this prevent you from receiving medical treatment, and it may also help to ensure that other patients do not have the same happen to them in the future.

 What will it Cost Me to Make a Claim?

-At Accidents Direct we offer a completely free, no obligation discussion from one of our professional negligence claims executives.
+At Accidents Direct we offer a completely free, no-obligation discussion from one of our professional negligence claims executives.
 Our executives will discuss your claim with you and put you in contact with a specialist solicitor who will discuss the different types of funding available to you, free of charge.
-You and the solicitor will come to an agreement of the best method of funding for your particular case and circumstances.
+You and the solicitor will come to an agreement on the best method of funding for your particular case and circumstances.
 Types of funding include no win no fee* and a variety of other methods.

 Which Professionals Can I Take a Claim Against?

 The list is extensive and includes people acting in a professional capacity in various industries.
-This includes, but is not limited to: plumbers, electricians, doctors, lawyers, financial advisors, architects, solicitors and accountants.
+This includes, but is not limited to: plumbers, electricians, doctors, lawyers, financial advisors, architects, solicitors, and accountants.
 If you feel that the professional service or treatment you received fell below the standards of skill, competence, or character normally expected of a properly qualified and experienced person of their profession then please contact Accidents Direct today.